 Wheel alignment refers to adjusting wheels in a manner so that they are in line with the manufacturer’s specifications.
-This is important to ensure the bike’s balance and make sure it’s travelling in a straight line.
+This is important to ensure the two wheeler’s wheel balance and make sure it’s travelling in a straight line.
 In this article, we will tell you how to check the alignment of the front and rear wheel of your bike.

 Then double the string to reduce it to half its length and tie it to the rear wheel in a manner so that the folded end lies at the middle of its surface area.
 Now, stick the tape to make it stationary.

 The next step is to take both ends of the strings to the front wheel.
 The major benefit of tying the string’s center to that of the middle of the rear wheel is that its free end will be of the same length with respect to that of the front wheel.